openshift/rosa/docs/rosa_create_machinepool.md

   # Add a machine pool mp-1 with 3 replicas of m5.xlarge to a cluster
   rosa create machinepool --cluster=mycluster --name=mp-1 --replicas=3 --instance-type=m5.xlarge

+  # Add a machine pool mp-1 with autoscaling enabled and 3 to 6 replicas of m5.xlarge to a cluster
+  rosa create machinepool --cluster=mycluster --name=mp-1 --enable-autoscaling --min-replicas=3 --max-replicas=6 --instance-type=m5.xlarge

   # Add a machine pool with labels to a cluster
   rosa create machinepool -c mycluster --name=mp-1 --replicas=2 --instance-type=r5.2xlarge --labels =foo=bar,bar=baz"
 ```